hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 The HyperLedger Besu EVM supports the methods capture at [ETH methods](https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth-methods)

-The Mirror Node should implement a subset of the standard calls using to
+The Mirror Node should implement a subset of the standard calls used to

 - support existing ethereum developers who may call the JSON-RPC endpoints directly
-- to encompass Hedera EVM translation logic that can be wrapped by potential web3 modules.
+- encompass Hedera EVM translation logic that can be wrapped by potential web3 modules.

 ### Setup